 The Chancellor is the chief executive officer of the University of Kansas, overseeing campuses in Lawrence, Kansas City, Overland Park and Wichita in addition to research and educational centers in Topeka, Hutchinson, Parsons and elsewhere in the state.

-A former English professor turned university administrator, Hemenway has streamlined KU administration, made the university more student-centered, created a faculty support center to promote teaching excellence and overseen KU's growing national reputation.
-Research funding has grown to record levels while KU has been positioned as a major player in the Kansas City life sciences and information technology industry.
+A former English professor turned university administrator, Hemenway streamlined KU administration, made the university more student-centered, created a faculty support center to promote teaching excellence and oversaw KU's growing national reputation.
+Research funding grew to record levels while KU was been positioned as a major player in the Kansas City life sciences and information technology industry.

 1994-1995 (Also 1980-81)